TUIlmenauAMS/Python-Audio-Coder/README.md

 A front end for the pre-filter for file processing is: psyacpostfilterFromFile.py.

-Usage: python3 psyacprefilterToFile audiofile.wav [quality]
+Usage: python3 psyacprefilterToFile.py audiofile.wav [quality]

 default for quaity is 100, higher number give higher quality but leads to higher bit-rate

 Similarly, a file front-end for the post-filt is: psyacprefilterToFile.py

-Usage: python3 psyacpostfilterFromFile audiopref.wav
+Usage: python3 psyacpostfilterFromFile.py audiopref.wav

 ## Predictive Lossless Audio Coding